lyteword/kjv/luke/chapter-9.md

 <sup>2</sup> And he sent them to preach the kingdom of God, and to heal the sick.

-<sup>3</sup> And he said unto them, Take nothing for *your* journey , neither staves , nor scrip , neither bread , neither money ; neither have two coats apiece .
+<sup>3</sup> And he said unto them, Take nothing for *your* journey, neither staves, nor scrip, neither bread, neither money; neither have two coats apiece.

-<sup>4</sup> And whatsoever house ye enter into , there abide , and thence depart .
+<sup>4</sup> And whatsoever house ye enter into, there abide, and thence depart.

-<sup>5</sup> And whosoever will not receive you , when ye go out of that city , shake off the very dust from your feet for a testimony against them .
+<sup>5</sup> And whosoever will not receive you, when ye go out of that city, shake off the very dust from your feet for a testimony against them.

 <sup>6</sup> And they departed, and went through the towns, preaching the gospel, and healing every where.